Conference calls are convenient for remote workers, but there are some downsides.

 The agenda will ensure that no one steers the conversation elsewhere for too long.
 Of course, it's alright to get sidetracked for a few moments, especially if that means you're bonding with your team.
 But doing so often and for long periods of time cuts into your meeting time.

-Involve only who is needed
+Involve only those who are needed

 Don't include an employee if they don't absolutely need to be on the conference call.
 It only leads to more distracted, less-efficient workers and might even hinder the meeting's productivity.